cs48a/history-book-map/docs/index.md

 Extracting the text requires a pdf converter which can extract textual data from a pdf.
 This is not trivial since the pdf standard is quite complex and was probably not constructed by having this kind of reverse engineering in mind.

-I tried multiple tools but Pdfminer (https://github.com/pdfminer/pdfminer.six) seemed to be most efficient.
+I tried multiple tools but Pdfminer <https://github.com/pdfminer/pdfminer.six> seemed to be most efficient.
 It is able to read a document page by page and return a string of the whole text.

 Possible issues here:
 * Page- and linebreaks split words up
 * Issues with special characters
 * Issues with odd text placement and letter spacing (e.g., title over a map, etc.)

-I did not bother much with coding, I simply grabbed some example code which does just what was needed.

 ## Save the output

 Saving the output string might come in handy so that the above step is not required to be done again.
 The resulting text file is 33659 lines long and contains around 927000 characters.

 ## Extract named entities

 The point of interest is to identify each named entity in the text which can be assigned to a current country.
 For example Napoleon -> France, Prussia -> Germany.